EddyBorja/UIColor-MLPFlatColors/README.md

 What to Expect in Future Updates
 ----------
-More colors and convenience methods.
+More colors and convenience methods related to flat UI themes.

 License